 I spend a lot of time on social media, which makes it so easy for you to compare yourself to others and beat yourself up for ‘not being good enough.’
 So instead of being jealous of others, be inspired instead!

 When I’m feeling my worst I always lean towards Lily as inspiration.
-One of the first fashion blogs I started reading, I feel like she has been with me since the start.
+One of the first fashion blogs I started reading, I feel like she has been with me from the start.
 I’ve always enjoyed seeing her blog and her style grow over the years and I still love her style now as much as when I first found her on lookbook.
-Like Lily I think deep down i’m always going to be a little bit of an emo kid so her style always calls out to me and helps give me fashion ideas when I’m lacking in them.
+Like Lily, I think deep down I’m always going to be a little bit of an emo kid so her style always calls out to me and helps give me fashion ideas when I’m lacking in them.

 Focus on something you like about yourself.

 One thing that helps me a lot when I’m not feeling very happy in my own skin, is to try and remind myself of one thing I do like and focus on that.
 For me it’s my hair, ignoring the fact I’m desperate for a haircut at the moment, but my hair is always the one part of me that I really love.
 Since taking the plunge nearly 2 and a half years ago now and dying my hair ginger, it’s the best thing I’ve ever done.
 I always get so many compliments on my hair colour, and often from strangers in the street, which is a huge confidence boost.
 Sometimes I just like to tell myself that when your hair is bright orange, nobody is going to be paying attention to how big your thighs are.

 Wear something that makes you feel good.